Surrogate-based multilevel Monte Carlo methods for uncertainty quantification in the Grad-Shafranov free boundary problem: Construction of the surrogate function

 \subsection{Sparse grid stochastic collocation}

-We now present a brief overview of the sparse grid stochastic collocation method \cite{BaNoRi:2000, KlBa:2005, MaNi:2009, Sm:1963} for approximating the solution to \eqref{eq:FreeBoundary} with stochastic parameters.
+We now present a brief overview of the sparse grid stochastic collocation method \cite{BaNoRi:2000, KlBa:2005, MaNi:2009, Sm:1963} for approximating the solution to \eqref{eq:FreeBoundary} with stochastic parameters that will be denoted by $x$ and, for simplicity, will be assumed to be restricted to the $d$-dimensional unit cube $[0,1]^d$.
 Assume that for every fixed realization of the parameter $\boldsymbol \omega\in \boldsymbol W$, $u(\cdot,\boldsymbol \omega)$ is an element of a function space $Z$.
 We wish to build an interpolatory approximation of $u(\cdot, \boldsymbol \omega)$ based on a set of observations at particular values of $\boldsymbol \omega$.
-For simplicity, we suppose that the values of $x$ are restricted to the $d$-dimensional unit cube $[0,1]^d$.
 The stochastic collocation method uses particular values of $\boldsymbol \omega$ that give rise to a nested family of grids in the parameter space, where each grid consists of $m_i$ values of $\boldsymbol \omega$ that we shall call \textit{nodes}.

 To mitigate the so-called \textit{curse of dimensionality}, the sequence of grids can be built by choosing the nodes according to Smolyak's rule, which curtails the growth in the number of nodes involved---although at the expense of some accuracy---and leads to a sequence of grids known as \textit{sparse grids}.
 The construction process can be summarized as follows.
 Let

-be a family of points in the unit interval $[0,1]$ (typically associated with a univariate quadrature rule; \HEblack{here, the superscript of a node denotes the grid (or level) to which it belongs and the subscript corresponds to an ordering within each level.
-These} can be used to define a sparse grid $H(q,d)$ of dimension $d$ and level $q$ by
+be a family of points in the unit interval $[0,1]$ (typically associated with a univariate quadrature rule; here, the superscript of a node denotes the grid (or level) to which it belongs and the subscript corresponds to an ordering within each level.
+These can be used to define a sparse grid $H(q,d)$ of dimension $d$ and level $q$ by

 where $|\boldsymbol{i}| = i_1+\cdots+i_d$.
 This set of points can then be used to interpolate the function $u$ using Smolyak's interpolant of level $q$, defined by

 where

 is a univariate interpolation operator on the set of points $W^{i}$, and for $\omega_j^i\in W^i$ the interpolating basis functions $\phi_k$ satisfy the Kronecker property; i.e. $\phi_k(\omega_j^i)= 1$ if $k=j$ and $\phi_k(\omega_j^i)=0$ if $k\neq j$.